Don't Eat the Pictures: Songs

-The title song from Don't Eat the Pictures begins with Cookie Monster and his human friend, Bob McGrath in front of Still Life with Ham, a painting by Philippe Rousseau which Cookie Monster tries to devour.
-Bob holds Cookie Monster back and reminds him that he promised not to eat anything in the museum.
-Then Cookie Monster breaks into song, with angelic choral accompaniment, about paintings, statues, and mummies, and how he understands how important it is to not devour them.
+The title song begins with Cookie Monster and his human friend, Bob McGrath in front of Still Life with Ham by Philippe Rousseau which Cookie Monster tries to eat.
+Bob holds him back and reminds him that he promised not to eat anything in the museum.
+Then he breaks into song, with angelic choral accompaniment, about paintings, statues, and mummies, and how he understands how important it is to not eat them.